-Some of my favorite food memories are holiday cookie and candy making.
-If you know of my sweet tooth, then you can understand why this was one of my favorite times of year!
+Some of my favorite food memories are holiday cookie, confection, and candy making.
+If you know of my sweet tooth, then you can understand why this was one of my favorite times of year.
 My Mom always baked breads, scones, biscuits, and cookies all year round, but cookie and candy making was in full force around Christmas and I loved it!
-Fun stuff like Tiger Butter my dad would make, English toffee with covered in chocolate and walnuts, buttery shortbread, and Eskimo Cookies.
-I loved Eskimo Cookies: so easy to make but delicious!

-I also used Earth Balance Soy-Free Margarine in this recipe, too, for the nice buttery flavor.
-This is great stuff: it’s non-hydrogrenated, gluten free, vegan (no dairy!), and non-GMO.
+In these Vegan No Bake Cookies, I used Earth Balance Soy-Free Margarine in this recipe for the nice buttery flavor.
+This is great stuff: it’s non-hydrogenated, gluten free, vegan (no dairy!), and non-GMO.
 We use it for a lot of our cooking and bread-buttering and it tastes good too.
-Someone once chastised me on Facebook for using this margarine (cuz margarine is the devil, right?!) and I felt the need to explain why I used this particular brand to fend off the food nazis. 😉

-- 1/3 cup Earth Balance soy-free margarine, softened (or coconut oil)
+- ⅓ cup + 2 Tablespoons Earth Balance soy-free margarine (or vegan butter-flavored coconut oil)